kubernetes/enhancements/keps/sig-node/xxxx-container-oom-kill-mode/README.md

 ### Notes/Constraints/Caveats

 - **cgroup v1 limitations**: On systems using cgroup v1, the `Group` mode cannot be enforced as cgroup v1 lacks the `memory.oom.group` mechanism.
-The API will accept the configuration but log a warning and fall back to single-process behavior.
+Kubelet will fail container creation with a clear event if `Group` is requested on such nodes, prompting the workload to be rescheduled on cgroup v2 capacity.
-- **Windows incompatibility**: This feature is Linux-specific and will be disabled on Windows nodes.
+- **Windows incompatibility**: This feature is Linux-specific.
+Pods that target Windows nodes (`spec.os.name=windows`) and set `oomKillMode` will be rejected during admission with a validation error.
 - **Container runtime support**: Requires container runtime support for setting `memory.oom.group`.
 Most modern runtimes (containerd, CRI-O) support this on cgroup v2.
 - **Existing behavior**: Containers without this field specified will continue to use the kubelet's node-level configuration until v1.38, ensuring zero impact on existing workloads during migration.